gpozzi/Data-Visualization/README.md

 # Data-Visualization

 In this repository, I'll be posting my best DataViz projects, mostly on Maven Analytics Data Challenges, which are monthly challenges where participants analyze data for meaningful insights regarding the topic chosen.
-I participated in them to better understand how to communicate data to others.
+I participated in them to practice how to communicate data to others.

 ## 1 - Maven Analytics challenge: #mavencrowdfundingchallenge